novus0x/arch-installer/README.md

 # 🧪 Arch Linux Autoinstaller - Novus0x

-This project provides an **automated Arch Linux installation script**, designed to run from a minimalist network or USB drive using **iPXE**.
-Upon boot, the user can customize their installation via an interactive wizard.
+This project provides an **automated Arch Linux installation script** designed to run using the ***Arch Linux image*** on a USB flash drive.
+Upon boot, the user can customize their installation using an interactive wizard.

 > ⚠️ Ideal for advanced or technical users who want to install Arch Linux quickly, with clean or custom installation options.